enyo/enyo.github.io/_posts/2014-01-09-going-public.md

 <div class="side-by-side">
   <div class="side">
     <p>
+      I started using <a target="_blank" href="http://www.myth.io/">Myth</a>
+      (in combination with <a target="_blank" href="https://github.com/visionmedia/styl">styl</a>,
-      I started using [styl][] which is the spiritual successor of stylus.
+      which is the spiritual successor of stylus), but converted back to <a target="_blank" href="http://learnboost.github.io/stylus/">Stylus</a>
+      after too many hickups.
     </p>
     <blockquote><p>
-      I actually wanted to use another CSS preprocessor but stylus is just too helpful
+      I actually wanted to use another CSS preprocessor but stylus gives me everything I need, and more.
     </p></blockquote>
   </div>
   <div class="side"><img src="/images/posts/logo-stylus.png" alt="Stylus logo"></div>